yoonjs2/zeppelin/docs/rest-api/rest-notebook.md

       <td>Description</td>
       <td>This <code>POST</code> method clones a notebook by the given id and create a new notebook using the given name
           or default name if none given.
-          The body field of the returned JSON contains the new note id.
+          The body field of the returned JSON contains the new notebook id.
       </td>
     </tr>
     <tr>